 How do I schedule an initial appointment?

 We offer a free 20-minute phone consultation to see if we are a good fit for you.
-At the end of the consultation, she will schedule your initial appointment with one of our therapists.
+At the end of the consultation, we will schedule your initial appointment with one of our therapists.
 If you have visited our About Page and have someone specific in mind, please let us know; otherwise, we will make a recommendation for someone that we think will be a good match for you.
-The easiest way to reach us is to call us at 408-508-6178.
+The easiest way to reach us is to call 408-508-6178.
 You can leave a message in our general mailbox requesting a call back, or you can leave a message for any one of our therapists.
 You can also use the email form at the bottom of the page to contact us.

 What should I expect in the first appointment?

 The first appointment will be 50 minutes.
-Prior to the appointment you will be asked to register with our Electronic Healthcare System (EHR) and complete a brief online questionnaire prior to the appointment.
-The EHR is encrypted and your information is secure.
+Prior to the appointment, you will be asked to register with our Electronic Healthcare System (EHR) and complete a brief online questionnaire.
+The EHR is encrypted, and your information is secure.
 This will give the therapist some basic information so you can dive right in when you arrive.
 We also ask that you arrive 20 min early to complete some questionnaires, which we will prepare for you.
-During the appointment your therapist will ask you questions about problems you are experiencing and your goals for therapy.
+During the appointment, your therapist will ask you questions about problems you are experiencing and your goals for therapy.
 They will work collaboratively with you to set goals and will answer any questions you have.

 What is your cancellation policy?